For the 2026 school year, there are 9 special education public elementary schools serving 419 students in Louisiana.

 The top-ranked special education public elementary schools in Louisiana are Central Louisiana Supports And Services Center, School For Exceptional Children and Pinecrest Supports & Services Center.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Minority enrollment is 59% of the student body (majority Black), which is equal to the Louisiana public elementary school average of 59% (majority Black).
+Minority enrollment is 62% of the student body (majority Black), which is more than the Louisiana public elementary school average of 59% (majority Black).

 Best Special Education Public Elementary Schools in Louisiana (2026)